Available All Year Round

 • Summer premium: a premium of £25 per week applies from 30/6/19 to 11/8/19

 • Retainer fee: if you wish to keep your room while you are on holiday, we charge a retainer fee of £5 per day.

-• Special diets: we can cater for the following special dietary requirements: vegetarian, vegan, Muslim (no pork), Halal, coeliac and lactose-free.
-If you require a halal, coeliac or lactose-free diet, you will be charged an extra £25 per week.
+• Special diets: we can cater for the following special dietary requirements: vegetarian, vegan, no pork, Halal, coeliac and lactose-free.
+If you require a halal, vegan, coeliac or lactose-free diet, you will be charged an extra £25 per week.
 This must be requested on your booking form.

-• Before you arrive, we will send you details of your host family and a Pre-Arrival Guide.
+• Before you arrive, we will send you details of your homestay host and a Pre-Arrival Guide.

 Photos show five different homestays.